 SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

-But not everyone who is hungry or struggles to access healthy food qualifies for SNAP.
+But not everyone who is hungry or struggles to access fresh food qualifies for SNAP.
 Sometimes small income fluctuations can affect qualification in these programs.
 Changes in federal rules can make previously depended-on benefits disappear overnight.

 Research shows that when people who have a tough time accessing fruits and vegetables are able to afford them, whole communities become healthier.